dedanirungu/mybizna-pods-migration/README.md

 Mybizna Pods Migration

-This pods migrartion plugin to perform pods migration that are saved as pods.json on themes or plugins.
+This pods migration plugin to perform pods migration that are saved as pods.json on themes or plugins.

 I have added new functions to Config.php that has been in development.